-Cosmetic repair work is often outsourced or replaced unnecessarily when the workshop has no structured SMART repair route.
+Cosmetic repair work is often outsourced or replaced unnecessarily when the workshop has no structured SMART repair option.

 SMART repair guide